Osama2012/InsecureGram/README.md

 This API mimics a realistic backend service similar to a social media app.
 It includes endpoints for:

 - User registration and login with JWT
-- User profiles and search
+- User profiles and search (SQL injection)
 - Command execution
 - File upload
 - SSRF simulation
-- External API interaction
 - Legacy and admin routes
+- open redirection
+- Insecure deserialization
+- Hardcoded secrets

 ---